 - a) An appropriate number of non-extensible measuring tapes marked every one metre.
-The number will be determined by the maximum number of flyers in a group. - b) A landing area consisting of the appropriate number of 10 metre landing circles, laid out square to the wind direction and with the marked landing tapes pinned down at the centre of each circle.
+The number will be determined by the maximum number of flyers in a group. - b) A landing area consisting of the appropriate number of 10 metre landing circles; for the final, 3 metre circles; laid out square to the wind direction and with the marked landing tapes pinned down at the centre of each circle.
 The contest director is responsible for determining the direction and layout of the circles.
 Any changes of indicated landing area are forbidden during the round.
-The landing area must be located at a place on the field where there is no danger of collision with any person during the landing of the models.
+The landing area must be located at a place on the field where there is no danger of collision with any person during the landing of the models. - c) The location of the timekeepers and pilots during landing near their landing circles is the responsibility of a specially appointed landing officer.